36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Spirea

 Spirea grows moderately to fast, producing delicate flowers in spring and summer.
-This shrub thrives in sunny spots and tolerates various soils.
+This shrub thrives in sunny locations and tolerates a wide range of soils.
 It’s perfect for borders, hedges, or mixed beds.
 Spirea adds vibrant color and soft texture to gardens.

 26. Mock Orange (Philadelphus)